kenakamu/RulesEngineOnFunction/README.md

 1. Then it uses timer tigger to periodically checks if there is any change since last check.
 When it finds any change, then the function updates rules in memory.

+You can change polling interval by change TimerTrigger attribute in RulesEngineOnFunction.cs.
+You can also make it configurable.
+See [Timer trigger for Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer) for more detail.

 # Example rule definition

 Example of rule definition in Cosmos DB.
 Please compare with [Discount.json in original repo](https://github.com/microsoft/RulesEngine/blob/main/demo/DemoApp/Workflows/Discount.json)